cronvel/doormen/README.md

 <a name="properties-having-when"></a>
 # Properties having 'when'
-when 'properties' is an object and one child's schema contains a 'when' properties, it should be deleted if the 'verify' condition is met for the 'sibling'.
+when 'properties' is an object and one child's schema contains a 'when' properties, it should be deleted if the 'siblingVerify' condition is met for the 'sibling'.

 ```js
 var schema = {